Chenzie2/Chenzie2/README.md

-##  Heyy, I'm Grace Zawadi

-**Born Again • Jesus Lover • Passionate about Christ-centered tech**
+## ✝️ Born Again • Jesus Lover • Passionate about Christ-centered tech

 ---

 ### About Me
 I'm a passionate and curious Software Engineering student who loves exploring the world of:
 - ♡ Ethical hacking & cybersecurity
 - ♡ Java programming & software development
 - ♡ Business Information Technology & tech-driven solutions
 - ✨ Using tech to glorify God and serve others

 ---